Manuals

 In order to avoid heavy loads on the handrail and tearing of net, no more than 5m of netting should be lifted per attachment point per round (around the pen).
 During suspension of the net, operator must make sure there is no part of the net being connected to the handrail as this can result in breakage of the net mesh.
 In periods with risk of icing, risk reducing measures must be conducted if the combi net is going to remain suspended.
 One example of a risk reducing measure is the use of ice-skirt.

-Figure 5.5.1: Combi net.
+Figure 20: Combi net.

-6. Use
+6. Usage

 Chains, ropes and cables must be used and secured in a proper way to make sure they will not cause any damage to the pen, net, anchoring and extra equipment.
-It is of high importance that the chains, ropes or cables are NOT hanging between the floating tubes and causing damage to the load bearing structure of steel rods/chains.
+It is of high importance that the chains, ropes or cables are NOT hanging between the floating pipes and causing damage to the load bearing structure of steel rods/chains.

 6.2 Mooring of vessels